SPECIAL REPORT

 Other things to look for that should make one worry:

-A claim that the "promoter" has a steady business relationship with a large international bank
+the "promoter" has a steady business relationship with a large international bank

-A refusal to give "full disclosure" of all involved
+A refusal to give "full disclosure"

 The expression "mandated agent"